priyanka-111-droid/100daysofcode/Day9/README.md

 # Dictionaries

-## 1. Dictionaries are created in the form of key : value
+## 1. Dictionaries are created in the form of  key1 : value1, key2:value2,etc.

         programming_dictionary={
         "Bug":"Error in the program that prevents program from running as expected.",